DEFRA/hapi-govuk-question-page/API.md

 ## `InsetText` component
 Text using the Inset Text component.
-  - `content` - string of text to display
+  - `content` - string of text to display.

 ## `MultilineTextField` component
 Text field that displays a multi-line input using the Textarea component.
 Has the same properties as a [TextField](#textfield-component), but also:
   - `options`:
     - `rows` - number - the number of rows of text to display on the page.

+## `NamesField` component
+Text field that implements the Names pattern for full name.
+Has the same properties as a [TextField](#textfield-component), with additional:
+  - `options`:
+    - `autocomplete` - boolean, when `true` will set the autocomplete attribute on so that users can easily add their own name.

 ## `NumberField` component
 Text field that has a number input and checks that the text is a valid number.